-This display mode is the simplest; signals are recorded as spikes on a graph.
+A-mode is the simplest; signals are recorded as spikes on a graph.
 The vertical (Y) axis of the display shows the echo amplitude, and the horizontal (X) axis shows depth or distance into the patient.

 This type of ultrasonography is used for ophthalmologic scanning.

-This mode is most often used in diagnostic imaging; signals are displayed as a 2-dimensional anatomic image.
+B-mode is most often used in diagnostic imaging; signals are displayed as a 2-dimensional anatomic image.

 B-mode is commonly used to evaluate the developing fetus and to evaluate organs, including the liver, spleen, kidneys, thyroid gland, testes, breasts, uterus, ovaries, and prostate gland.

 B-mode ultrasonography is fast enough to show real-time motion, such as the motion of the beating heart or pulsating blood vessels.
 Real-time imaging provides anatomic and functional information.

 M-mode is used to image moving structures; signals reflected by the moving structures are converted into waves that are displayed continuously across a vertical axis.